gottingen/mizar/plugin/README.md

 * `${PLUGIN_NAME}_CMAKE_SHARED_LINKER_FLAGS` additional linker flags used to generate shared libraries.
 For example, symbols can be forcibly included, e.g., for static registration.
 * `${PLUGIN_NAME}_CMAKE_EXE_LINKER_FLAGS`: additional linker flags used to generate executables.
 For example, symbols can be forcibly included, e.g., for static registration.

-Users will run the usual cmake commands, specifying the plugins to include in a space-separated list in the command line variable `ROCKSDB_PLUGINS` when invoking cmake.
+Users will run the usual cmake commands, specifying the plugins to include in a space-separated list in the command line variable `MIZAR_PLUGINS` when invoking cmake.
 ```
-cmake .. -DROCKSDB_PLUGINS="dedupfs hdfs rados"
+cmake .. -DMIZAR_PLUGINS="dedupfs hdfs rados"
 ```

 ### Example